vhl/css-style-guide/README.md

 <a name="avoid-compound-selectors-whenever-possible"></a>
 ### Avoid Compound Selectors Whenever Possible

-Use single, name-qualified selectors when styling component elements--don't use compound selectors, which will increase specificity, unless absolutely necessary.
+Use single, non-qualified selectors when styling component elements--don't use compound selectors, which will increase specificity, unless absolutely necessary.

 ```css
 /* Good */